Putin, Abe talks fail to break island impasse

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The leaders of Russia and Japan fell short of agreement on Tuesday over a disputed island chain that has long prevented a peace treaty to formally end World War II.
+MOSCOW: The leaders of Russia and Japan fell short of agreement Tuesday over a disputed island chain that has long prevented a peace treaty to formally end World War II.

 Tokyo’s refusal to recognise Moscow’s sovereignty there has been a barrier to peace for more than seven decades.